The African fat-tailed gecko or fat-tail gecko (Hemitheconyx caudicinctus ) is a ground-dwelling species of gecko from West Africa and Cameroon.

 A

-The African fat-tailed gecko is found in West Africa, from Senegal to Nigeria, extending marginally to Central Africa (northern Cameroon).
-Within their range, these geckos are found in the dry Sahel habitat, as well as in wet or dry savannah habitat.
-African fat-tailed geckos will spend most of their time in a dark, humid hiding place.
+African fat-tailed geckos are found in West Africa, from Senegal to Nigeria, extending marginally to Central Africa (northern Cameroon).
+Within their range, they occur in the dry Sahel habitat, as well as in the wet or dry savannah habitat.